Next.js Integration Guide#

 );

-For full TypeScript support with Stripe types:
+For full TypeScript support with official Stripe types:

 // types/hookrelay.d.ts